TCL UP130 Review – Roku 4K Ultra HD TV

-Motion judder can be a problem when watching 24fps ( the frame rate of film based movies) content on Blu-ray discs on a 60Hz TV.
+Motion judder can be a problem when watching 24fps ( the frame rate of film-based movies) content on Blu-ray discs on a 60Hz TV.
 And since the UP130 is a 60 Hz TV and has no motion interpolation feature, this means you may experience motion judder which will show in the form of stuttering or jerky picture motion.

-And yes, the UP130 does have some issues in both of the areas mentioned above… fast moving objects did appear a bit blurry at times, and judder can be an issue with panning shots in movies.
+And yes, the UP130 does have some issues in both of the areas mentioned above… fast-moving objects did appear a bit blurry at times, and judder can be an issue with panning shots in movies.

-One other thing worth mentioning in regards to the UP130 is its limited number of picture adjustment.
+One other thing worth mentioning in regards to the UP130 is its limited number of picture adjustments.
 It does have the basics, however, to achieve a decent looking picture image.
 But if you’re wanting to do a full calibration on this TV with its onboard settings, you’re out of luck, since it is lacking adjustments for white balance and color management.
 But hope is not lost – there just happens to be a workaround for this by using the TV’s Roku app which will let you make these adjustments.

 Input lag while playing video games on this TV comes in at around 46.0 ms, which is not bad, but I have seen better results on many other TVs.
 Motion lag, however, is kept to a minimum on this TV and shouldn’t be a problem for most video gamers.